10 Dog Breeds With the Best Sense of Smell

 Similar in look to the German Shepherd Dog, the Belgian Malinois is a lighter framed, agile dog.
 They excel in herding, agility, schutzhund, tracking, sledding and obedience.
 Used by both military and police departments across the globe, the Malinois has been trained to sniff out bombs and drugs as well as bed bugs and prostate cancer.

-This is a very active breed that needs a job to do.
+This is a very active, intelligent, breed, that needs a job to do, or problems can set in.
 Generally these alert dogs can be reserved with strangers.
 While not an overly aggressive breed, they are protective of family.

 #5 The Labrador Retriever